Regulations

 3. Determine the irremediability of impact (for negative impacts only)

-Examples for Assessing Materiality for Potential Impacts
+Examples for Impact Materiality Analysis: Assessing Materiality for Potential Impacts

 Likelihood of an impact can be measured qualitatively or quantitatively depending on the type of impact, for example, the likelihood of a human rights violation to occur.